Nicholas Owen (Jesuit): Veneration

 Owen was canonized as one of the Forty Martyrs of England and Wales by Pope Paul VI on 25 October 1970.
 Their joint feast day was initially celebrated on the anniversary of the canonization.
 That feast has been moved in England to 4 May.
 His individual feast day is on 22 March.
 Catholic stage magicians who practice Gospel Magic consider St. Nicholas Owen the patron saint of illusionists and escapologists, due to his facility at using trompe-l'œil when creating his hideouts.

-There are Roman Catholic churches dedicated to Saint Nicholas Owen in Little Thornton, Lancashire and Burton Latimer, Northamptonshire.
+There are Catholic churches dedicated to Saint Nicholas Owen in Little Thornton, Lancashire and Burton Latimer, Northamptonshire.

-The Roman Catholic school academy company that serves the Kidderminster, Hagley and Stourbridge areas near to Harvington Hall is named in his honour.
+The Catholic school academy company that serves the Kidderminster, Hagley and Stourbridge areas near Harvington Hall is named in his honour.